-Living Room is the second episode in Negative Space.
-This episode is focused around exploring dueling notions of the body as both an exploited and agential resource.
-It is a two-channel video filmed within the interior of a building.
-Shot in a series of found and constructed interiors, the video treats the entire building as both a stage and metaphorical organism.
-The work is divided among four sites within the building: living room (psyche), stairwell (mouth to anus), bathroom (kidneys), and basement (uterus).
-The building exists as a hermetic ecosystem in the narrative of Living Room, wherein performers play various bodies–celestial, political, metaphysical, animal–working to co-subsist.
-This video features a unique soundtrack by Geo Wyeth and choreography by NIC Kay.
+Living Room is the second work in the Negative Space tetralogy, exploring dueling notions of the body as both an exploited and agential resource.
+The video is filmed within the hermetic interior of a building.
+Shot in a series of found and constructed spaces, the video treats the entire building as a metaphorical organism.
+The work is divided among four sites within the building: the living room (psyche), the stairwell (mouth to anus), the bathroom (kidneys), and basement (uterus).
+The rooms create an asynchronous environment wherein performers enact various kinds of bodies–celestial, political, metaphysical, animal–working to co-subsist.
+Often blurring the line between animate and inanimate environs—architecture, language and objects carry the cinematic weight of a protagonist, while the performers struggle under the weight of their own waste or inexplicably succumb to societal toxicities.
+The video features a soundtrack by Geo Wyeth and choreography by NIC Kay.

 The left channel of Living Room is projected onto a wall with partially exposed studs; the right channel is projected onto a propped piece of unused drywall.
 By exposing the substructure of the walls, the installation makes the site of the exhibition explicit as a constructed space.
 On the floor is a soiled carpet left over from a scene within the video.
-The work is installed among sculptural objects that augment and animate its narrative, including A Skeleton Reclining, 2017 (a gutted couch outfitted with under-glow) and Corporeal Soil, 2017 (casts of bags made from dirt).
+The work is installed among sculptural objects that animate elements of the videos narrative, including works A Skeleton Reclining and Corporeal Soil.

-Still from Living Room, Ms. Manning in the stairwell (traversing ‘mouth to anus’ within the building).
+Still from Living Room, Mx.
+Manning in the stairwell—traversing ‘mouth to anus’ or top to bottom within the building.

-Still from Living Room, in which Ms. Manning descends the stairwell carrying an ever increasing load of trash.
+Still from Living Room, in which Mx.
+Manning descends the stairwell carrying an ever increasing load of trash.

-Still from Living Room, in this scene—a revisioning of J-L Davids’ Death of Marat—Marat succumbs to economic toxicity and dies with a bloody nose.
+Still from Living Room, in this scene—a restaging of J-L Davids’ Death of Marat—Marat succumbs to economic toxicity and dies with a bloody nose.

-Still from Living Room, Ms. Manning wrestles with a trashed couch and other discarded materials as she descends the stairwell.
+Still from Living Room, ‘Mx.
+Manning’ wrestles with a trashed couch and other discarded materials as she descends the stairwell.

-Still from Living Room, dancers wear headlamps as the only source of illumination in the basement of the building (otherwise known as the ‘uterus’).
+Still from Living Room, dancers wear headlamps as the only source of illumination in the basement of the building.

 Still from Living Room, dancers move in and out of synchronicity.

-Still from Living Room, choreographed movements rearrange the language scrawled on the dancers’ shirts (HER, AGAIN, OR BUST and NO).
+Still from Living Room, choreographed movements rearranges the language worn on the dancers’ shirts (HER, AGAIN, OR BUST and NO).

 In a still from Living Room, a spider feasts on a cockroach.